piotr-machura/website/src/arch-setup.md

 5. Add the key to GitHub account under *"Settings/SSH and GPG keys"*.

 We have cloned a git config under `~/.config/git/config`.
 It is set up to include an **identity** file, which contains our personal info.
-This way the config can be distributed without the need to modify it.
+This way the config can be distributed without distributing all the personal info with it.
 Provide said identity file by creating
 ```none
 ~/.config/git/id
 ----------------